common irish phrases

 6) Any Use?

-The phrase is used to as someone, ‘was it good’
+The phrase is used to ask someone, ‘Was it good?’

 7) Your “oul fella” and your “oul wan”

-In Irish these phrases are used to refer to ‘your father’ and ‘your mother’ respectively.
+In Irish, these phrases refer to ‘your father’ and ‘your mother’ respectively.

 8) Donkey years

-This term refers to ‘awful lot of years’.
+This term refers to an ‘awful lot of years’.

 9) Cute Hoor